OfficeDev/office-js-docs-pr/docs/develop/get-javascript-intellisense-in-visual-studio.md

 You need to provide the definitions of the types in Office.js to Visual Studio.
 To do this, you can:

 - Have a local copy of the Office.js files in a folder in your solution named `\Office\1\`.
-The Office Add-in project templates in Visual Studio adds this local copy when you create an add-in project.
+The Office Add-in project templates in Visual Studio add this local copy when you create an add-in project.
 - Use an online version of Office.js by adding a tsconfig.json file to the root of the web application project in the add-in solution.
 The file should include the following content.

     ```json